ramya1887/rum1887/README.md

 - 👋 Hi, I’m @rum1887
-- 👀 I’m interested in learning new thing(will update soon)
+- 👀 I’m interested in (will update soon)
 - 🌱 I’m currently learning Data structures and DBMS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ramyapgk.tech@gmail.com